COLONIA del SACRAMENTO: Easy Day Trip from Buenos Aires

 Charco Bistrot

 I had a hard time finding a great breakfast in Colonia until I was pointed in the direction of Charco Bistrot.
-However, not only is the food delicious, but the staff is very friendly, the ambience is cozy, and the views are unbeatable.
-To reach the restaurant, you must first walk through arches into a garden where you’ll find a small restaurant with a full wall of windows with views of the river.
+Not only is the food delicious, but the staff is very friendly, the ambiance is cozy, and the views are unbeatable.
+To reach the restaurant, walk through arches into a garden where you’ll find a small restaurant with a full wall of windows with views of the river.

 ¡Qué Tupé!

-Whenever you decide to dine here, or just have a glass of wine, you won’t be disappointed.
+If you decide to dine here, or just have a glass of wine, you won’t be disappointed.
 There are several chairs and tables outside on the cobblestone streets, with a great view of the park and the basilica.
-The staff is friendly, and the area is absolutely charming.
+The staff is friendly, and the area is charming.

 El Refugio

 This is a great place for a lunch menu al fresco.
-However, they do have indoor dining, but the outside patio allows you to sit at picnic tables underneath the trees.
-The food was delicious and the service fantastic.
+They do have indoor dining, but the outside patio allows you to sit at picnic tables underneath the trees.
+The food was delicious and the service was fantastic.
 I heard the waiters speaking several languages to all their guests.

 Parrillada el Portón